Hire Me

 Research/Investigations

-In 2024 I discovered that a company I had done contract work for several times was defrauding hundreds of its own customers and employees.
+In 2024 I discovered that a large Magic tournament organizer I had worked for several times was defrauding hundreds of its own customers and employees.
 I contacted them privately multiple times to ask for an explanation and give them a chance to fix the situation; when they did neither I wrote up my findings to inform the community, which led to the collapse of the company.

 I'm the type of person who reads Wikipedia articles and research papers for fun.
 I frequently find myself fact-checking claims I come across in the media or online and writing up my findings.
 A few examples: